 NICKNAME/S: A.J.

 BIO: Adrian “A.J.”
 Majstrovich was born in Turangi, New Zealand, to Croatian parents, and was raised in Carnarvon, Western Australia, on his grandparents’ banana plantation.
 He later moved to Perth, where he attended Morley Senior High School.
 In 1996, he made his SBL debut for the East Perth Eagles.
 Majstrovich spent the majority of his 20-year career playing in the Australian NBL, New Zealand NBL and State Basketball League (SBL).
 He achieved the most success in New Zealand, winning two championships and earning the Rookie of the Year in 2003 and league MVP in 2004.
 Majstrovich received a scholarship to attend the Australian Institute of Sport (Canberra) in 1997.
-He spent three years year there and played for the program’s state league team (1997, 1998).
+He spent two years year there and played for the program’s state league team (1997, 1998).

 FAMILY: Majstrovich is the son of Maja and Ozren, and has an older brother named Ivan who also played state league basketball for East Perth (1994-1999).
 Majstrovich is married to wife Jaime.